XIAM

 H.Hartwig and H.Dreizler, Z. Naturforsch 51a, 923-932 (1996).

-Definition of the empirical internal rotation-overall rotation distortion operator programmed into XIAM as terms Dpi2J, Dpi2K and Dpi2-:
+Definition of the empirical internal rotation-overall rotation distortion operator programmed into XIAM as terms Dpi2J, Dpi2K and Dpi2-. is in Eq.(6) of

 N.Hansen, H.Mader and T.Bruhn, Molec.
 Phys.
 97, 587-595 (1999).